Skip to content

 $ openstack console url show $YOUR_INSTANCE_NAME -f json

-This will prompt you the BMC credentials that will allow you to access the remote console.
+This will show you the URL that will allow you to access the remote console, as well as the BMC credentials for the console login.
 It also outputs pre-formatted commands as shown below for convenience:

 {